chmcewan/Provisio/README.md

     $ provisio download <URL>

 Downloads and caches a remote dependency, such as a tarball.
+Regardless of the ultimate source, the file is "downloaded" to the /tmp directory, in case the working directory is read-only.
 Similarly

     $ provisio install <MANAGER> <PACKAGE>

-performs a package manager (currently *yum*, *npm* and *pip*) install that checks and populates a local cache before performing the install proper.
+performs a package manager (currently *yum*, *npm* and *pip*) install that, again, checks and populates a local cache before performing the install proper.

-All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a lter date.
+All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a later date.
 Provisio does not assume you are a trendy web-shop with no security concerns.

 Provisio also provides some simple commands to aid management and local configuration, such as

     $ provisio cat <file>

 which reads a file to standard output while interpolating {{foo}} with the environmental variable *foo*.
 This is sufficient for most paramaterised configuration file needs.
-Speaking of environmental variables,
+Regarding environmental variables,

     $ provisio env

-echoes configuration-time environmental variables, such that they can be sourced by e.g. init scripts.
+echoes provision-time environmental variables, such that they can be stored and sourced by e.g. init scripts.
 Crucially, Provisio makes a distinction between environmental variables that begin with an underscore ("_").
-These are considered private and, although used during provisioning, will not be stored in the provisioned system, e.g. passwords.
+These are considered private and, although used during provisioning, will not be echoed and stored in the provisioned system, e.g. passwords.

 Lastly,

     $ provisio include <path>

-allows for some basic decomposition of provisioning scripts.
+supports decomposition of provisioning scripts.
 Note that cacheing occurs seperately for each Provisiofile such that common provisioning (e.g. base Linux provisioning) is shared amongst particular systems (e.g. web and database servers).

 ## Example